 Look for a policy with baggage coverage: If your luggage is lost or stolen while you’re on vacation, you’ll want to be able to get compensation for replacing your items.

 Consider trip cancellation coverage: If you have to cancel your vacation for any reason, you may be able to get reimbursed for some of your non-refundable expenses with trip cancellation coverage.
 Check the policy details to see what is included in this type of coverage.

 Read the policy details carefully: Before you purchase a travel insurance policy, make sure to read the details carefully so you understand what is and isn’t covered.
 For example, some policies may not cover pre-existing medical conditions or adventure activities like hiking or skiing.

 By following these tips, you can find the right travel insurance policy for your family’s needs and help make sure your vacation is as safe and stress-free as possible.

 Travel Insurance: Make sure you don’t leave home without travel insurance.
 Trust us, it’s one of those things you don’t want to skip, especially when travelling with kids.
 Check out SafetyWing to make sure you’re covered!

 Packing for family travel involves even more consideration than packing for adults.
 Not only does this mean more luggage overall, but also adding in those child and baby specific items that you require for your trip.

 Depending on the age of your children and the type of transport you are using for your trip, you will need to ensure you are aware of luggage allowances and restrictions.

 The best method for packing for family travel is to utilise a travel packing checklist.
-There are plenty available online to suit different types of travel, from general travel, to more specific checklists aimed at certain destinations or travelling with kids.
+There are plenty of printable packing lists that suit different types of travel, from general travel, to more specific checklists aimed at certain destinations or travelling with kids.